 - Play fun, interactive games with your dog, such as fetch and tug-of-war (before you leave them alone).lay fun interactive games with your dog such as fetch and tug-of-war (before you leave them alone).

 - See if any friends or family can help to keep your dog company for some of the time while you’re not available.

 - Research reputable doggy day care services in your area.

-In some cases, separation anxiety can be severe, for example where the dog may be a danger to itself (e.g. a dog that causes serious physical injury to itself) veterinarians may suggest a combination of pharmaceutical medication and behavioural modification/training to help the dog.
+In some cases, separation anxiety can be severe, for example where the dog may be a danger to him or herself (e.g. a dog that causes serious physical injury to him/herself) veterinarians may suggest a combination of pharmaceutical medication and behavioural modification/training to help the dog.
 Pet owners should discuss this directly with their vet.